sdesai13/camelai/README.md

 ## Stuff missing
 - The colors and styling are not a 100% replica of the original, but they closely follow the same design principles and are nearly identical in appearance.
 - The icon grid slideshow is currently not implemented in this version.
 Given more time, I would be able to incorporate it seamlessly into the landing page.
-- The embedded video is not an exact match to the original, as I had difficulty locating the correct version.
-However, I have done my best to replicate it as closely as possible.
+- The embedded video is not an exact match to the original, I used another video from CamelAI's Youtube instead.

 ## Installation and Setup